 4. Sandy Wool Lake (Ed R. Levin County Park) (Milpitas)

-17.1 miles from Palo Alto — the drive is straightforward; Milpitas is well-signed from the highway.
+17.1 miles from Palo Alto, and the drive is simple; Milpitas is well-signed from the highway.

 Location: 3100 Calaveras Rd, Milpitas, CA 95035

-Good to know: lake, fishing dock, wheelchair-accessible dock, no boats, picnic area, restrooms, trout stocking, catfish stocking.
+Good to know: lake, fishing dock, no boats, picnic area, restrooms, trout stocking.

 Parent tip: The dock fills up on weekends after a stocking.
 Arrive by 7am to claim a good spot — the trout bite hardest in the first two hours of daylight.